Keyvan Khosrovani: Career

 The result of this particular attention was that, for 13 years, he was the creator pro bono, volunteer, and unpaid, of the official wardrobe of and the royal family, playing an essential role in the revival of Iranian crafts and fabrics.
 As Khosrovani himself stated in one of his interviews: "this achievement would not have been possible without the will of the Empress of Iran".

 In 1999, four of his creations for the Empress of Iran were donated by him to the Palais Galliera, Musée de la Mode de la ville de Paris, as part of the museum's permanent collection.

 However, throughout his professional career, he also worked on and played a role in several architectural projects.
 One of his architectural projects is the Nain Inn (مهمانسرای نائین), which was built in 1967 in the city of Nain at the request of the Ministry of Tourism.
 In 1969, he also voluntarily designed and built a library for the Kanoun-e-Parvaresh Fekri Koudakan va Nojavanan [the Center for Intellectual Development of Children and Adolescents] in the Gowd-e-Zanbourk Khouneh neighborhood (a popular area in Tehran).
 In addition to these projects, he had designed a family villa in the Farmanieh neighborhood in Tehran for his own family, which was destroyed after the Islamic Revolution.

-Since moving to Paris in 1978, a year before the Islamic Revolution in Iran, Khosrovani has continued his cultural activities to promote Iranian heritage.
+After moving to Paris in 1978, a year before the Islamic Revolution in Iran, Khosrovani continued his cultural activities to promote Iranian heritage.
 During his exile, he agreed to contribute voluntarily as an architect to the "Persian Shabestan" project in the Great Mosque of Paris (a historical monument from 1924), at the request of the Embassy of the Islamic Republic of Iran.

+Death

+Khosrovani died in Paris on 3 September 2026, at the age of 88.